cryptodzh/graphql_everest_bot/README.md

 # EverestProjectFinderBot
-Everest_bot is a simple Telegram bot that searches projects by name.
+Everest_bot is a simple Telegram bot which searches Everest projects by name.

 # Sample: